RadicalEds/RadicalEds/OwlSEC_100_Days_Challenge/Day_021/README.md

 > we see that its running flask, and read up on its sub routines.
 > the server has a cron job, once every minute it runs all the python scripts in a certain directory
 >
+> after some research we learned about XML namespace extensions and EXSLT.
+>
-> after some research we learned about xml namespace extensions. using an xml payload we exploited the `/convert` function to write a python payload to the scripts directory, waited a minute for cron to do its thing and then we recieved our reverse shell.
+> Using an XML payload we exploited the `/convert` function to write a python payload to the scripts directory, waited a minute for cron to do its thing and then we recieved our reverse shell.
 >
 > Initial access attained as `www-data` user, huzzah!
 >